kailash360/e-market/scripts/README.md

 ### scripts section

-This section will contain all the javascript files.
+This section contains all the javascript files.